enkidevs/curriculum/blockchain/fundamentals/ethereum-on-the-web/metamask.md

 ---
 ## Content

 Like for bitcoins, you need a wallet to be able to hold any ether.
-The Ethereum client works well if you are looking to also run a node.
-In this workout we'll discuss some alternatives.
+The Ethereum client works well as an online wallet if you are looking to also run a node.
+But, as any client, it requires you to sync to the latest block.

-**MetaMask** is a browser extension that allows you to interact with the Ethereum network without having to download the entire chain.
+**MetaMask** is a browser extension that allows you to interact with the Ethereum network without having to download the entire chain locally.
+It connects to an already running client that makes initiating and receiving transactions easy.
 Moreover, it supports any ERC20 token (standards for the win!) alongside ETH.

 It is a simple interface that stores any generated keys offline, on your computer.
-With MetaMask, you can use Ethereum dapps in any browser that supports the extension.
+With MetaMask, you can access websites that interact with the Ethereum blockchain in any browser that supports the extension.

 ---
 ## Practice